 - Low abdominal pain

-Two of the main contributors to unexplained QL back pain are sleeping on a soft mattress and sitting too much, which puts incredible stress on the QL muscle along with other muscles in the lower back and hips.
+Two of the main contributors to QL back pain are sleeping on a soft mattress and sitting too much, which puts incredible stress on the QL muscle.

 - Leg length discrepancy: One leg is shorter than the other.
 You may have been born with a shorter leg, or it can be due to injury.
 It often occurs after the leg has been in a cast or splint.